TolikPylypchuk/Cineaste/docs/_v0_2/12-technical.md

 ## Building from Source

-If you want to build your own version of this app, you simply need .NET Core 3.1.
+If you want to build your own version of this app, you simply need .NET 5.
 That's it, there are no special prerequisites.

 Run the `Publish-App` script to create a zipped app which you can then extract to anywhere.